 Vortex Physics: peak effect and Bragg glass phase

 Vortex lines in type-II superconductors form a condensed matter system with long-range order in competition with random potentials.
 In 1991, while being a graduate student with Prof. J.I.
 Budnick, I discovered the so-called "peak effect" in high-Tc superconductors.
 This peak effect was ultimately proven, first by our group at Brown (S.R.
 Park, et al., using smal angle neutron scattering in collaboration with J. Lynn at NIST), to be a genuine phase transition between a topologically ordered "Bragg glass" and a disordered phase.
 The topologically ordered 3D Bragg glass phase is reminiscent of the QLRO discovered by J.M.
 Kosterlitz and D.J.
-Thouless in 2D X-Y model and Haldane's in 1D quantum spin chain models, it was long thought not possible due to a well-known and powerful Larkin-Imry-Ma theorem which states that any system, below 4D, with broken continuous symmetry cannot have LRO with any amount of random fields.
+Thouless in 2D X-Y model and Duncan Haldane in 1D quantum spin chain models, it was long thought not possible due to a well-known and powerful Larkin-Imry-Ma theorem which states that any system, below 4D, with broken continuous symmetry cannot have LRO with any amount of random fields.
 It turns out that, like the Mermin-Wagner theorem for 2D X-Y, the Larkin-Imry-Ma theorem cannot be applied simply to the destruction of the topological order in a 3D vortex-line lattice.

 I have a renewed interested in the vortex phase diagram, this time in the newly discovered topological superconductors.